Discovering Rapid Microbiome Changes from Arhatic Yoga Practices

 Publishing Model: Open Access

-BMC Complementary Medicine and Therapies is calling for submissions to our Collection on Medicinal plants for the treatment of neurodegenerative diseases.
+BMC Complementary Medicine and Therapies is calling for submissions to our Collection, Integrative pediatric medicine

 All manuscripts submitted to this journal, including those submitted to collections and special issues, are assessed in line with our editorial policies and the journal’s peer-review process.
 Reviewers and editors are required to declare competing interests and can be excluded from the peer review process if a competing interest exists.